Tag Archives: Europe

 My Unforgettable Auschwitz-Birkenau Day Tour

-I’ve never learned what the Holocaust meant in school.
-History lessons were very much compressed at my public elementary and high schools.
-My first exposure about the Nazi genocide against the Jews in Europe was the film Schindler’s List which I accidentally watched around 1997-1998.
-I’m not particular about the exact date but during that time, I was at the cusp of puberty.
-I was a very sensitive and emotional child and that film just touched something in me that stayed with me into adulthood.
+I never learned about the Holocaust in school.
+History lessons were very compressed at my public elementary and high schools.
+My first exposure to the Nazi genocide against the Jews in Europe was through the film Schindler’s List, which I accidentally watched around 1997-1998.
+I’m not certain about the exact date, but during that time, I was at the cusp of puberty.
+I was a sensitive and emotional child, and that film touched something in me that stayed with me into adulthood.

-I’ve tried learning more about it in high school, but the inept teaching and inadequate resources made me thirst for more until I went to uni where I finally got the scope of this terrible part of our history.
-I’ve read books, articles, news reels, film archives and tried to absorb as many information as possible.
-There were so many questions that I wanted to get answered but until this day, some of them remains unanswered, rather unanswerable.
-The whys and the hows are just too much and just unfathomable.
+I attempted to learn more about it in high school, but the ineffective teaching and inadequate resources left me thirsty for more until I attended university, where I finally grasped the scope of this terrible part of our history.
+I read books, articles, newsreels, and film archives, trying to absorb as much information as possible.
+There were so many unanswered questions that I wanted to address, but to this day, some of them remain unanswered, or rather, unanswerable.
+The ‘whys’ and the ‘hows’ are just too much and unfathomable.

-That is why this trip was extra special for me.
-To have the opportunity to visit Auschwitz and Birkenau, a couple of places amongst the thousands of Nazi concentration camps feels like a blessing somehow.
-It felt like it would answer some of the questions that I’ve had since I was a teenager and I feel that I’d be able to somehow connect with the victims of this horrifying human tragedy and most importantly, pay my respect by never forgetting about them.
+That’s why this trip was especially meaningful for me.
+Having the opportunity to visit Auschwitz and Birkenau, among the thousands of Nazi concentration camps, felt like a blessing somehow.
+It felt like it would answer some of the questions I’ve had since I was a teenager, and I felt that I would somehow connect with the victims of this horrifying human tragedy, and most importantly, pay my respects by never forgetting about them.

-For the record, I do not personally know a single Jewish individual but I do believe that as human beings, we have to acknowledge what transpired here and the rest of the concentrations camps around Europe because I believe that we owe it to the victims to keep their memories alive for all the time we have to be reminded what is at stake and what should be done to avoid such humongous tragedy in the human history ever happening again.
+For the record, I do not personally know a single Jewish individual, but I do believe that as human beings, we must acknowledge what transpired here and in the rest of the concentration camps around Europe.
+I believe that we owe it to the victims to keep their memories alive, to be reminded of what is at stake, and to understand what should be done to prevent such a colossal tragedy in human history from ever happening again.

 The tour started very early in the morning.
 It was freezing that day.
-I thought I was already accustomed to the cold but the weather that day made me lethargic for some reason.
+I thought I was already accustomed to the cold, but the weather that day made me feel lethargic for some reason.

-Took this picture of the beautiful Krakow morning while waiting for the bus to pick me up.
+I took this picture of the beautiful Krakow morning while waiting for the bus to pick me up.

-Auschwitz is located in Oświęcim which is 66 kilometers west of Krakow or around 2 hours from Krakow.
+Auschwitz is located in Oświęcim, which is 66 kilometers west of Krakow, or around 2 hours from Krakow.

-“Arbeit Macht Frei” over Auschwitz gate is one of the most recognizable symbols of the holocaust.
-It means Work Makes You Free, a very disturbing reminder of the Nazi cruelty.
+The phrase ‘Arbeit Macht Frei’ over the Auschwitz gate is one of the most recognizable symbols of the Holocaust.
+It means ‘Work Sets You Free,’ serving as a disturbing reminder of Nazi cruelty.

 These are Zyklon B cans, which contained the gas used as a killing tool in the gas chambers.